nobl9/nobl9-openslo/README.md

 ## How it works

-1. Resolve object references, by either inlining or exporting dependent objects.
+1. Resolve object references by either inlining or exporting dependent objects.
 2. Validate decoded and resolved OpenSLO objects according to OpenSLO-defined rules.
 3. Validate decoded and resolved OpenSLO objects according to Nobl9-defined, custom rules.